HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

 ![Screenshot](../../assets/HCL_Search_Search_Result.png)

 ## Search component features and benefits

 End-user Search with OpenSearch components provide the following benefits:

 1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow DOM.
 2. **Reusability:** Build once and reuse across different parts of your application.
 3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.

-## Communication between components using the Broadcast Channel API

-HCL End-user Search with OpenSearch utilizes the Broadcast Channel API for its components.
-The Broadcast Channel API provides real-time synchronization, updating search search results when a new query is entered.
-It has a decoupled design that allows FCC components to work independently and communicate without direct references.

-This API also enables seamless communication between different FCC components, even when they are placed in separate areas of your application such as themes, JSPs, portlets, or WCM.
-This functionality is already present in the provided JS theme module.

 ## Search components overview

 End-user Search with OpenSearch components has two distinct types: Atomic Components (AC) and Functional Composite Components (FCC).

 ### Atomic Components